 GMOs contain many toxins that can damage your dog’s body.

-Bt toxin kills worms and larvae – and the really scary thing is that it’s made from bacteria so it’s considered organic.
+Bt toxin (Bacillus thuringiensis) kills worms and larvae – and it’s made from bacteria so it’s considered organic.
 This means organic farmers can use it … but beware!
-It’s a very, very vicious toxin.
+It’s a very, very vicious toxin (4).

 Bt toxin is taken up in the cells of the plant, so when your dog (or the animal his meat comes from) eats the plant, he’ll then have Bt toxin in his system – along the whole digestive tract.